 - Practice using a SWOT analysis.
 It will focus your team on the areas where you are collectively strong and the areas that need work, as well as what factors and situations may currently, or in the future, lead to opportunities or problems.

-Make sure your team understands that you need an honest ranking of what needs to be fixed to meet the expectations of your stake builders.
-By the same token, lead them in being forthright in admitting “we’re doing too much of this, and not enough of that.”
+- Make sure your team understands that you need an honest ranking of what needs to be fixed to meet the expectations of your stake builders.
+By the same token, encourage them to be forthright in admitting “we’re doing too much of this, and not enough of that.”
 That’s not cause for punishment; it’s cause for correction.

-Leverage your leadership style by tweaking it, as necessary, for your various audiences.
-You don’t want to appear to be different people; rather, you want different people to relate t your leadership appropriately and notice how consistent you are as a leader.
+- Leverage your leadership style by tweaking it, as necessary, for your various audiences.
+You don’t want to appear to be different people; rather, you want different people to relate to your leadership appropriately and notice how consistent you are as a leader.

-Be mindful of your network.
-Know your allies—that is, the people who can help you effect changes in the workplace, implement plans, qnd raise the level of commitment among your employees.
+- Be mindful of your network.
+Know your allies, that is, the people who can help you effect changes in the workplace, implement plans, and raise the level of commitment among your employees.
 Their action can have the ripple effect you desire through the organization.
-It all starts with you and it all loops back to one of the first lessons here: being a manager is about getting work done through other people.
+It all starts with you, and it all loops back to one of the first lessons here: being a manager is about getting work done through other people.

 Excerpted, with permission of the publisher, from AMA Business Boot Camp edited by Edward T. Reilly.
 Copyright 2013, American Management Association.
 Published by AMACOM.
-For more information: www.amacombooks.org
+For more information, visit: www.amacombooks.org

 As a senior manager, you have learned how to rise through the ranks to the top of your business.
 Learn how to advance your career further with this free AMA webcast.